- ← All Travels

 With your booking confirmation, you will receive the “pedelon travel information”, which contains useful notes on travelling to Nice and other advice around your trip.

 After breakfast, you will start out to Moustier-Ste-Marie with a pretty cycling route without considerable climbs through holm oak and pine forests.
 Soon, the landscape will change: Wide-spread lavender fields will offer a wide view.
 In summer, the entire Plateau de Valensole smells intensely of lavender.
 Thousands of bees and bumblebees hum in the violet fields.
-Around noon, you will reach Moustiers-Sainte-Marie, North of Lac de Ste-Croix.
+Around noon, you will reach Moustiers-Sainte-Marie, north of Lac de Ste-Croix.
 The picturesque village hugs the rocky wall, looking for protection.
 This incredible place is guarded by a small pilgrims’ chapel high above, accessible only by a steep path.
 Above it all, a star shines on the rocky wall, a mystical guardian of the village.
 Springs originate in the town.
 They are very generous even in summer.
 The spring water rushes into the depths between the houses.
 The way back to “Moulin du Château” leads along the Lac de St. Croix, at 22 square kilometers the second-largest artificial lake of France.
 Creating it drowned a village and a large bridge from the 6th century.
 The lake is a popular destination for bathers and water sports enthusiasts.
-Late in the afternoon, you will return to the hotel in St. Laurent de Verdon.
-You will have dinner in a fine restaurant in the area.
+Late in the afternoon, you will return to the hotel in Quinson.
+Dinner in the picturesque village in a rather simple but particularly good bistro.

-After breakfast with a view of the bay of St Tropez, a bus will take you to the Col de Cagou-Ven in about an hour‘s drive.
-The last cycling section of this journey will lead you to the „Massif des Maures“, a small mountain range along the Mediterranean coast between Fréjus in the East and Hyères in the West, on silent paths.
-On lonesome streets through thinly settled valleys, you will reach the peninsula of St Tropez suddenly and soon after this the cradle of the international jet set.
-In the 1950s, St Tropez developed from a small fishing village to the Mecca for artists and High Society.
-Once just a colony of artists with painters like Signac and Matisse, St Tropez turned into a sophisticated bathing location with exclusive beach clubs in the 1960s thanks to Brigitte Bardot and Gunter Sachs.
+After breakfast and a 45-min-transfer today‘s bike ride starts in the north of the „Massifs of the Maures“.
+On small roads, the route leads through a lonely but vegetation-rich landscape via Grimaud and Cogolin to St-Tropez, the cradle of the international jet set.
+In the 1950s, St-Tropez developed from a small fishing village to the Mecca for artists and high society.
+Once just a colony of artists with painters like Signac and Matisse, St-Tropez turned into a sophisticated bathing location with exclusive beach clubs in the 1960s thanks to Brigitte Bardot and Gunter Sachs.
 Even though it seems difficult to imagine: just a few steps away from the yacht harbor and the luxurious beach promenade, there are pretty little alleys with small dreamy gardens and likeable bars and cafés.
 Late in the afternoon, the passenger ship will return you from St Tropez to St Raphael, a particularity beautiful and worthy end of the cycling trip.
-On the last evening, you will dine in an interesting restaurant with good cuisine near the old harbor of Fréjus.
+On the last evening, you will dine in an interesting restaurant with good cuisine in the old town.

 The region is so overly rich in interesting sights that an additional stay will always pay off.
 Advice for this can be found in the “pedelon travel information”.